superboySB/agile_autonomy_ws/simulate_on_x86_64/note_my_assigned_task.md

-Note for how to retrain or fine-tune the codes in lower speed
+Note for learning how to retrain or fine-tune the codes in lower speed

 # Learning Plans (From high to low level control)
 We need to read and modify these modules: